anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Otherwise, the registrar MUST forward the request to the RA and forward any resulting response back to the pledge.

-Note:
 The decision of whether to forward a request or to answer it directly can depend on various static and dynamic factors.
 They include the application scenario, the capabilities of the registrar and of the local RA possibly co-located with the registrar, the enrollment protocol being used, and the specific contents of the request.

-Note:
+Note that
-There are several options for how the registrar could be able to directly answer requests for CA certificates or for certification request attributes.
+there are several options for how the registrar could be able to directly answer requests for CA certificates or for certification request attributes.
 It could cache responses obtained from the domain PKI and later use their contents for responding to requests asking for the same data.
 The contents could also be explicitly provisioned at the registrar.

-Note:
+Further note that
-Certification requests typically need to be handled by the backend PKI, but the registrar can answer them directly with an error response in case it determines that such a request should be rejected, for instance, because is not properly authenticated or not authorized.<!--br-->
+certification requests typically need to be handled by the backend PKI, but the registrar can answer them directly with an error response in case it determines that such a request should be rejected, for instance, because is not properly authenticated or not authorized.<!--br-->